denham-ed/rescala/documentation/docs/TESTING.md

 [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/ 'Link to W3C CSS') was used to validate the CSS3 in this project. **No errors were found**.

+### Python / PEP8
+The Python in this project is written to PEP8 standards to ensure readability and maintainability.
+All code written by the developer was checked [Code Institute Python Linter ](https://pep8ci.herokuapp.com/ 'Link to Code Institute Python Linter'). **No errors or warnings were found.**

 ## Lighthouse